svlad-90/livelooping/md/looper-mux/looper-mux.md

 ## Resetting the looper

-You can reset a single looper to the initial state, using the **"Hold + 7"** shortcut:
+You can reset a single looper to the initial state, using the **"Hold + double-click on digit 7"** shortcut:

 ![Resetting the looper](./resources/resetting-looper.jpg)